 - Eliminating stand-alone writing assessments for grades 4 and 7 and incorporating cross-curricular passages to assess new reading language arts Texas Essential Knowledge and Skills (TEKS)

 To meet HB 3906 requirements, TEA established a new Assessment Educator Advisory Committee in January 2020.
 This committee and its sub-committees meet regularly to discuss HB 3906 initiatives and advise the commissioner and TEA on academically appropriate state assessment instruments.
 The committee members are experts in curriculum and instruction, higher education and school leadership, and individuals with experience supporting special populations.

 STAAR Interim Assessments

 HB 3906 also requires TEA to continue development and administration of STAAR Interim Assessments—a free, optional online tool for districts and open-enrollment charter schools to monitor progress and predict student performance on the STAAR test.
 Interim assessments are available for all STAAR-tested grades and subjects.
 Educators and test administrators are encouraged to watch the STAAR Interim Assessments Overview video.

 TEA is developing a through-year assessment pilot that features three progress monitoring opportunities during the school year and has the potential to eventually replace the single summative assessment model.
 This pilot aims to provide students, educators, and parents with a number of benefits, including:

 - More timely and frequent feedback throughout the year

 - Multiple opportunities for students to show what they’ve learned

-- Potential to provide within-year growth information
+- Potential to provide in-year growth information